sup3r-b0y/mobi/README.md

-**A simple bash script to extract all the urls from a decompile folder**
+**A simple bash script to extract all the urls from a decompile folder.**

 # Run: